jpamata/jpamata.github.io/_posts/2017-05-27-My-First-Month-as-a-Software-Developer-Intern.md

 **[12:00]** This is when I start executing my plan of action, whether that be coding, hacking around the project, or learning the technologies required.

+**[1:30]** Briefly consider my life choices.

+**[1:05]** Remember how much $$$ I'll be banking from a career/business in Tech

 **[2:00]** Either I get some snack or I go out for a 5-10 minute walk to stretch my back.

 **[3:00]** Team usually  goes out to have a snack.
 Either that or there is a meeting.
-On the occassions that there's none of both, this is when I put my headphones on, some Frank Sinatra or some repetitive instrumental music plays, and thereafter I'd transcend into deep work status.
+On the occassions that there's none of both, this is when I put my headphones on, play a song on repeat mode, and thereafter I'd transcend into deep work status.

-**[4:15]** Productivity breaks down and I start browsing the net.
+**[4:15]** Productivity breaks down and I start browsing the net every few minutes or so.
 I start asking my seniors for help if I'm not done yet with my task.

 **[4:45]** Cannot concentrate anymore!
 At this point, the only thing you'll see on my screen are a bunch of google chrome tabs and skype.
 I'd probably go to the nearby mcdonald's or the pantry for some snack.